By-Laws of TEACH

 After approval by the Board, election of a nominee to the Board of Directors shall be by majority vote of the members voting.
 Each member family shall constitute one voting party.

 The Board of Directors shall choose the manner of election, including, but not limited to, as part of an annual meeting, during co-op, or by any electronic means which are available.
-Elections shall be held in or about April of each year.

 Section 5.
 Vacancies and Term Limits

 A vacancy in the Board of Directors caused by death, resignation or removal of a board member shall be filled by the qualified elected alternate to serve the unexpired term of the board member who has vacated their position.
 If any other vacancy should occur, the board shall elect a new member to finish out the term (not necessarily position) of the board member they replaced.
 Alternates and new members will be assigned offices by the remaining board members.
-All officers can serve consecutive terms as long as they are nominated and reelected per article II section 4.
-Should an officer vacate their position after nominations are complete but prior to the April annual meeting, then the board will finish out the fiscal year understaffed.
+All officers can serve consecutive terms as long as they are nominated and elected per article II section 4.
+Should an officer vacate their position after nominations are complete but prior to the member election, then the board will finish out the fiscal year understaffed.

 Section 6.
 Delegation of Authority